wtcichon/heliosx-take-home-exercise/README.md

 ### Shortcuts
 1. To simplify process of handling response, I assumed answers to all questions would be boolean.
 2. Questions are stored in JSON file.
-3. Mandatory questions have expected value to be null.
+3. Mandatory questions have expected value to be not null.
 4. For validation of entity, I used Spring hence I lost ability to have meaningful message
 5. Reduced amount of Unit tests as most functionality is covered by integration tests